How Do I Become a Professional Caterer?

 What is the Outlook for the Industry?

 The U.S. Bureau of Labor Statistics classifies caterers as chefs and head cooks.
-This occupational group was forecast to have 11% job growth from 2018-2028, which was faster than average for all jobs.
+This occupational group was forecast to have 25% job growth from 2020-2030, which was much faster than average for all jobs.

 What Are Some Related Alternative Careers?